fbpx

 • The Application Credit only applies during the application process.

-• The 10% credit will be automatically applied in HPMS and reflected on the MAO’s Automated Criteria Check report.
+• The 10% credit will be automatically applied in HPMS and reflected on the MA organization’s Automated Criteria Check report.

 • The 10 percent credit is in addition to other credits such as the Telehealth or Certificate of Need (CON) credits, if applicable.